UmutAlihan/bot-gmail-organizer/README.md

 ## Getting Started

-All related functions are in gmail_bot_functions.py file.
-With simple import you can start using wrapper functions.
+All wrapper functions are in gmail_bot_functions.py file.
+Simply with ```from gmail_bot_functions import [FunctionName]```  you can start.
 Currently I develop regular automations for my mailbox by writing new .py files.
-Those are named as what their function in my mailbox is.
-Since this is a project is in scope of "code to learn" concept, I would be super happy, if you could provide issues, development suggestions, pull requests, beautifying the README, etc.
+Those are named as descriptive as possible.
+Since this project aims for "code to learn", I would be super happy, if you could help me by sending issues, development suggestions, pull requests, beautifying the README, etc. Really, anything is appreciated.

-### Dependencies

-* Will be written...

 ### Installing